BowlOfSoup/CouchbaseMigrationsBundle/README.md

 Replace `VERSION_NUMBER` with the version (**date-time part** of the file) you want to execute.
 You can execute a version indefinitely: will not be kept track of.

+#### Flush all data in a bucket, except the migrations

+    bin/console couchbase:migrations:flush-data BUCKET_NAME

+Flushes all the data in a bucket, if flushing is enabled for that bucket, except the migrations version document.
+Replace `BUCKET_NAME` with the name of the bucket for which you want the data to be flushed.

+Can be handy if you want to reset all data in a bucket, but do not want to lose your migrations.

 How to write a migration
 ------------------------
 When you have generated a migration, open the file and use the `up` function.
 Example: